Ambrevar/dotfiles/README.md

 A lot of LaTeX macros.
 Among others: pie charts, dynamic plots with input file and trend.

 Plain TeX macros are in the '.texmf' folder.
-LaTeX macros are all bundled into Emacs snippets so that .tex documents do not rely on any external file.

 URxvt
 =====